 In Derbyshire we recognise that initiatives addressing healthy lifestyles need to be relevant to the whole population, but with particular emphasis on helping more disadvantaged groups achieve a healthy lifestyle.
-The actions we take need to range from individual behaviour change approaches through to tackling the wider determinants of unhealthy lifestyles.
+The actions we take need to range from individual behaviour change approaches through to preventive approaches aimed at tackling the wider determinants of unhealthy lifestyles across all age-groups.